 Web Services Overview

 The Application Programming Interface or APIs provide programmatic access to the PDB archive.
-Two main APIs that power the rcsb.org website are:
+APIs that power the rcsb.org website are:

-- Data API serves to retrieve data when you know the PDB identifiers
+- Data API serves to retrieve data when you know the PDB identifier

 - Search API serves to find out what identifiers match a certain search condition